National Memorial Cemetery of the Pacific

 The National Memorial Cemetery of the Pacific (informally known as Punchbowl Cemetery) is a national cemetery located at Punchbowl Crater in Honolulu, Hawaii.
-It serves as a memorial to honor those men and women who served in the United States Armed Forces, and those who have given their lives in doing so.
+It serves as a memorial to honor those men and women who served in the United States Armed Forces, and those who have been killed in doing so.
 It is administered by the National Cemetery Administration of the United States Department of Veterans Affairs and is listed on the National Register of Historic Places.
 Millions of visitors visit the cemetery each year, and it is one of the most popular tourist attractions in Hawaii.

-Location, construction and history

-Punchbowl Crater was formed some 75,000 to 100,000 years ago during the Honolulu period of secondary volcanic activity.
-A crater resulted from the ejection of hot lava through cracks in the old coral reefs which, at the time, extended to the foot of the Koolau Mountain Range.

-Although there are various translations of the Punchbowl's Hawaiian name, "Puowaina," the most common is "Hill of Sacrifice."
-This translation closely relates to the history of the crater.
-The first known use was as an altar where Hawaiians offered human sacrifices to pagan gods and the killed violators of the many taboos.
-Later, during the reign of Kamehameha the Great, a battery of two cannons was mounted at the rim of the crater to salute distinguished arrivals and signify important occasions.
-Early in the 1880s, leasehold land on the slopes of the Punchbowl opened for settlement and in the 1930s, the crater was used as a rifle range for the Hawaii National Guard.
-Toward the end of World War II, tunnels were dug through the rim of the crater for the placement of shore batteries to guard Honolulu Harbor and the south edge of Pearl Harbor.
+History

+Establishment

-During the late 1890s, a committee recommended that the Punchbowl become the site for a new cemetery to accommodate the growing population of Honolulu.
+During the late 1890s, a committee recommended that Punchbowl Crater become the site for a new cemetery to accommodate the growing population of Honolulu.
 The idea was rejected for fear of polluting the water supply and the emotional aversion to creating a city of the dead above a city of the living.
 Fifty years later, Congress authorized a small appropriation to establish a national cemetery in Honolulu with two provisions: that the location be acceptable to the War Department, and that the site would be donated rather than purchased.
 In 1943, the governor of Hawaii offered the Punchbowl for this purpose.
 The $50,000 appropriation proved insufficient, however, and the project was deferred until after World War II.
 By 1947, Congress and veteran organizations placed a great deal of pressure on the military to find a permanent burial site in Hawaii for the remains of thousands of World War II servicemen on the island of Guam awaiting permanent burial.
 Subsequently, the Army again began planning the Punchbowl cemetery.